GeraldMajoni/alx-low_level_programming/0x01-variables_if_else_while/README.md

 5. Program to print numbers 0-9
 6. Program to print numbers on a new line
 7. Programto print lower case in reverse
+8. Program to put commas and space on numbers